Icelk/kvarn.org/public/csp.md

 </head>

 CSP tells the browser where it's OK to load resources from.

+This can help prevent certain attacks, such as [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting).
+CSP disables the ability to load malicious scripts and styles.

 Like [CORS](cors.), CSP is handled through a ruleset.
 This allows parts of a site to use different policies.